-Google Sheets is a versatile tool for managing data, but knowing how to paste formulas and formatting can significantly enhance your productivity.
+Google Sheets is a versatile tool for managing data, but mastering formulas and formatting can be tedious and time-consuming.
 You can maintain consistency and save time by correctly applying these features.

 To paste formulas using the menu method, follow these steps: Select the cell with the formula, click on the Edit menu, and select Copy.
 Next, select the cell to paste the formula to, click the Edit menu again, and select Paste.
 The formula will be copied to the selected cell.